 - 1. Perform marketable skills when performing service on automobiles. - 2.
-Identify and diagnose need for automotive parts and use of appropriate tools. - 3.
-Apply proper safety procedures that will protect him/her, the employer, and equipment on the job. - 4.
+Identify and diagnose the need for automotive parts and use of appropriate tools. - 3.
+Apply proper safety procedures that will protect him/her, the employer, and the equipment on the job. - 4.
 Effectively communicate verbally and in writing using correct language, grammar, spelling, and proofreading. - 5.
 Apply and use basic mathematical calculations correctly.

 ENGL1013 English composition I (with a grade of C or better)

-Select one course from the following:

 BTMA1003 Math for Business Technology OR

-MATH1213 Quantitative Literacy